 Members of our management team or Advisory Board may be able to remain with the company after the completion of our initial business combination only if they are able to negotiate employment or consulting agreements in connection with the business combination.
 Such negotiations would take place simultaneously with the negotiation of the business combination and could provide for such individuals to receive compensation in the form of cash payments and/or our securities for services they would render to us after the completion of our initial business combination.
 The personal and financial interests of such individuals may influence their motivation in identifying and selecting a target business, subject to his or her fiduciary duties under Cayman Islands law.
 However, we believe the ability of such individuals to remain with us after the completion of our initial business combination will not be the determining factor in our decision as to whether or not we will proceed with any potential business combination.
 There is no certainty, however, that any of members of our management team or Advisory Board will remain with us after the completion of our initial business combination.
-We cannot assure you that any members of our management team or Advisory Board will remain in senior management or advisory positions with us.
-The determination as to whether any members of our management team or Advisory Board will remain with us will be made at the time of our initial business combination.
+We cannot assure you that any members of our management team or Advisory Board will remain in senior management or advisory board will remain with us will be made at the time of our initial business combination.